 ‘I totally agree!’ exclaimed our host.
-‘By the bell of Saint Paul’s, you're right!
-This monk chimes on and on about “fortune overshadowed by a cloud” or some other crap, I don’t know what, or a tragedy he just told us about.
-But by God, it's no help to complain about things which have been and gone and can’t be changed, or to go on and on about them; also, it’s a pain, as you have said, to have to listen to it.
+‘By the bell of Saint Paul’s, you’re right!
+This monk chimes on and on about “fortune overshadowed by a cloud” or I don’t know what, another tragedy or some other crap he just told us about, but by God, it’s no help to complain about things which have been and gone and can’t be changed, or to go on and on about them like this, and it’s a pain, as you have said, to have to listen to it.

 'No,' replied the monk.
 'I can't be bothered any more.
 Let someone else have their go, for I have finished.'